vasavi168/docs/v2/introduction.md

 Each API request will have to contain request headers that include your access token to authenticate the request.

 Don't have an access token?
-You will find your access token in the `API Tokens` in menu bar.
+You will find your access token in the `Manage Items -> API Keys` in menu bar.

-When your application can't send an Authorization header, you can use the GET parameter access_token to provide your access key.
+When your application can't send an Authorization header, you can use the GET parameter `access_token` to provide your access key.

 We do provide incoming request whitelisting on our platform for our REST API.
 You can whitelist the IP addressess while generating the access token.